Holos Krainy: Format

-After preliminary casting, which is directed by the show's music producer, the selected contestants advance to the next round - the "Blind Auditions".
+After the preliminary casting, which is directed by the show's music producer, the selected contestants advance to the next round - the "Blind Auditions".
 As part of the "blind auditions", four mentors select participants for their team without seeing them, sitting with their backs to the stage and hearing only their voices.
 If an artist's vocal impresses one of the coaches, while the music is playing, he turns his chair towards the stage.
 If one coach turns to the vocalist, then the participant automatically becomes part of his/her team, if there are several, the participant chooses which team to join.
+Each coach needs to recruit 14 artists in their teams for the first six seasons.
+In season 7, coaches' teams were raised to 16 per team.
+In season 13, coaches need to recruit only 10 artists in their teams.

-As a result of this stage, 14 participants are recruited in each of the teams (56 participants in total).
-Starting with season 7, each coach recruits 16 participants to his/her team.
-In season 8, the rules change: a participant who has not deployed a single chair immediately leaves the stage, but in the ninth, this is canceled.
+In season 8, the rules change: a participant who has not deployed a single chair immediately leaves the stage, but this is canceled in the following season.
 In season 9, a "block" is introduced: a coach has the right to "block" one of the other coaches once in the entire duration of the blind auditions, that is, to prevent one coach from getting an artist into his/her team.
+The coaches are allowed to use it once in the entire blind auditions.
 Starting from season 11, the block button was removed.